-The Administrative Commission decides the investment strategy and type of asset management according to Art.
+The Administrative Commission proposes the investment strategy and type of asset management according to Art.
 6 of the Regulations.
-In consultation with the Foundation it selects the investment managers and can delegate the authority to take investment decisions to an authorised person.
+With the Foundation Board's approval, it selects the investment managers and can delegate the authority to take investment decisions to an authorised person.
 In any case the Foundation Board bears the responsibility for all capital investments.
 The Administrative Commission decides on the scope of ESG integration into the pension fund's investments.